ADD-SP/ngx_waf-docs/docs/advance/directive.md

 :::

-::: tip CHANGES IN 'Current' VERSION
+::: tip CHANGES IN LATEST 'Current' VERSION

 In the LTS version we implemented this feature through redirects, but many reasons (such as caching and CDN) would cause the redirects to fail or not validate the cookie properly.
 So we changed the implementation so that we return the specified page by changing the response body in a way that does not cause the URI to change.